angry77cat/CogComp19F_CrowdCount/README.md

 ### Dataset
 We acknownledge [Stanford Drone Dataset](http://cvgl.stanford.edu/projects/uav_data/) for annotated movies.
 The unzipped data should be placed under `Standford_Drone_Dataset/` since we are going to extract frames from original movies and annotations to `data/raw`.

 The details are shown in `drone_data_generator.ipynb`.
 In short, the input and output are 2-dimensional images, the output is a 8-fold downsampled hot-map indicating the crowd density.
-Finally, It is expected to generate ~6k training data, each ~10MB.
+Finally, It is expected to generate ~3k training data, the preprocessed data is provided [here](https://drive.google.com/drive/u/1/folders/1EsaYItpd2JU48udURYVIMkXHQh3Cf8B8)(~24GB), or you can simply download it via `download.sh`.
-> The preprocessed data will be released soon, so that there's no need to preprocess again.

 ![](https://i.imgur.com/K0Occto.png)